selimenver/PasswordGenerator/README.md

 # PasswordGenerator
-Password generator that prints 8 word length password
+-It will create a random 8 length password